-Pursuant to the requirements of Article 14 paragraph 4 of Law of Ukraine "On audit of financial statements" and auditing activity" No. 2258-VIII (the "Law No. 2258-VIII") we provide the following information in our Independent Auditor's Report, which is required in addition to the requirements of International Standards on Auditing and in accordance with "Requirements formation related to the audit and review of capital market participants and organized commodity markets under supervision of the National Securities and Stock Market Commission (the NSSMC)" approved by the NSSMC Decision No555 dated 25 July 2021 (hereinafter - "NSSMC Requirements"):
+Pursuant to the requirements of Article 14 paragraph 4 of Law of Ukraine "On audit of financial statements and auditing activity" No. 2258-VIII (the "Law No. 2258-VIII") we provide the following information in our Independent Auditor's Report, which is required in addition to the requirements of International Standards on Auditing and in accordance with "Requirements to the information related to the audit and review of capital market participants and organized commodity markets under supervision of the National Securities and Stock Market Commission (the NSSMC)" approved by the NSSMC Decision No555 dated 25 July 2021 (hereinafter - "NSSMC Requirements"):

-Appointment of the auditor and period of engagement Студинська
+Appointment of the auditor and period of engagement

-We were first appointed as independent auditors to perform a statutory audit of the Bank's separate financial statements on 10 September 2021 by the Supervisory Board.
+We were first appointed as independent auditors to perform a statutory audit of the Group's consolidated financial statements on 10 September 2021 by the Supervisory Board.
 Our appointment has been renewed annually by the Supervisory Board.
-The period of total uninterrupted engagement for performing the statutory audit of the Bank is four years.
+The period of total uninterrupted engagement for performing the statutory audit of the Group is four years.

-Consistency of the independent auditor's report with the additional report to the Audit Committee and the Supervisory Board
+ОЛЕКСАНДР Gonsistency of the independent auditor's report with the additional report to the Audit Committee and the Supervisory Board 33306921